Cellane/chalk/_drafts/how-to-master-a-multi-stage-continuous-delivery-of-vapor-apps-to-a-kubernetes-cluster.md

 - **Image name**: `gcr.io/kubernetes-sandbox-205712/$REPO_NAME:$TAG_NAME` (make
     sure to replace the project name with your project name, of course)

-Confirm by clicking the **Create trigger** button and return back to terminal: let's test the trigger by pushing a tag to our repository!
+Confirm by clicking the **Create trigger** button and return to the terminal: let's test the trigger by pushing a tag to our repository!

 {% include image.html path="2018-05-30-kubernetes-6.png"